aoamusat/cmltest/README.md

 - **File Rotation**: Implement file rotation to handle large log files.
 - **Multiple Destinations**: Support logging to multiple destinations simultaneously.
 - **Asynchronous Logging**: Implement asynchronous logging for improved performance.

-## Contributing

-If you find a bug or have a feature request, please open an issue or submit a pull request.
-Contributions are welcome!